 Utilities and telecommunications serving a property occupied by several tenants are paid for by the building owner, primarily from the money paid by tenants as common area fees.

-Typically, a tenant pays for insurance covering damage caused by accidents occurring in the real estate and by fire and, in some cases, earthquake and flood.
+Typically, a tenant pays for insurance covering damage caused by accidents that occur in the real estate and caused by fire and, in some cases, by earthquake and flood.

-There may be contractual restrictions on how a tenant uses the real estate, restrictions on the use of common areas, and prohibitions on the handling of hazardous materials or explosives.
+There may be contractual restrictions on how a tenant can use the real estate, including restrictions on the use of common areas, and prohibitions on the handling of hazardous materials or explosives.

-The extent to and the conditions under which the tenant is permitted to alter or improve the real estate are entirely up to the agreement between the lessor and the tenant.
+The extent to and the conditions under which the tenant is permitted to alter or improve the real estate depend entirely on the agreement between the lessor and the tenant.

-If the bankruptcy trustee of the tenant or the tenant as debtor in possession opts for the termination of the lease, the treatment of the unpaid rents depends on when the due date arose: unpaid rents accruing before the commencement of the relevant insolvency procedure are treated, in principle, as general insolvency claims and are therefore subject to the insolvency procedure and subordinated to preferential claims, while rents that become due after the commencement of the insolvency procedure are paid from the insolvency estate in preference to other general insolvency claims, and are not subject to the insolvency procedure.
+If the bankruptcy trustee of the tenant or the tenant as debtor-in-possession opts for the termination of the lease, the treatment of the unpaid rents depends on when the due date arose.
+Unpaid rents accruing before the commencement of the relevant insolvency procedure are treated, in principle, as general insolvency claims and are therefore subject to the insolvency procedure and subordinated to preferential claims.
+However, rents that become due after the commencement of the insolvency procedure are paid from the insolvency estate in preference to other general insolvency claims, and are not subject to the insolvency procedure.

 In practice, lease agreements often provide for the lessor’s right to terminate the lease upon the commencement of an insolvency procedure on the part of the tenant.
-However, there are a few legal precedents that reject such a contractual provision, so the validity of such a provision remains arguable and, in practice, it is widely understood that the lessor should not rely on such a provision.
+However, there are a few legal precedents that reject such a contractual provision, so the validity thereof remains arguable and it is widely understood that the lessor should not rely on such a provision.